PronitNag/Javascript_notes/DOM_manimulation/1_DOM.md

 | **Main Object** | `document` | `window` |
 | **Usage** | Modify HTML, CSS, and content dynamically | Interact with browser features (e.g., alerts, history, screen size) |
 | **Examples** | `document.getElementById()`, `document.querySelector()` | `window.alert()`, `window.location.href`, `history.back()` |

+## difference in sizes
+- The `window` object is **significantly larger** than `document` because it holds more browser-related data.
+- The `document` object is only responsible for the webpage content.

 ## 🔗 Relationship Between `window` and `document`
 - `window` is the **global object** in JavaScript.